PART 1 - Program Description

 • Proposed activities should be consistent with approved neighborhood plans or initiatives.

 • Your proposal may be subject to compliance requirements depending upon the total amount of your award, total project amount, and/or type of project.
-The following italicized compliance requirements can be viewed on the City of St. Paul’s website at stpaul.gov/index.aspx?NID=3710 to help you determine whether they apply to your project, and all compliance requirements will be discussed with each awardee if funds are awarded to your project.
+The following italicized compliance requirements can be viewed on the City of Saint Paul’s website at stpaul.gov/index.aspx?NID=3710 to help you determine whether they apply to your project, and all compliance requirements will be discussed with each awardee if funds are awarded to your project.
 If you do not have internet access, please contact the staff listed above to request compliance information:

 • Affirmative Action